 Transforming the Systems Response to Child Abuse

-Jane brought together a multidisciplinary team (MDT) of experts comprised of law enforcement from the New York City Police Department (NYPD) Special Victims Unit; Child Protective Specialists from the New York City Administration for Children’s Services (ACS); prosecutors from the Kings County District Attorney’s Office; Corporation Counsel from the New York City Law Department; physicians with expertise in child abuse expertise from The Brooklyn Hospital Center, and Safe Horizon counselors, and administrators.
+It took Jane five year of advocacy with various city and state agencies to realize her dream of bringing together a multidisciplinary team (MDT) of experts comprised of law enforcement from the New York City Police Department (NYPD) Special Victims Unit; Child Protective Specialists from the New York City Administration for Children’s Services (ACS); prosecutors from the Kings County District Attorney’s Office; Corporation Counsel from the New York City Law Department; physicians with expertise in child abuse pediatrics from The Brooklyn Hospital Center, and Safe Horizon counselors, and administrators.
 Together, an agreement was reached to establish a Child Advocacy Center in Brooklyn; a child-friendly and welcoming facility, aglow with vibrant colors and full of toys and games where the MDT would all be in a single location, able to coordinate their efforts, responses and improve the experience for child victims.

 For the first time anywhere in the country, this “fully co-located” Child Advocacy Center would enable the MDT to consult with one another face-to-face and in real time throughout the investigation, treatment, and prosecution of cases of child abuse.
 No one would be more than a few doors or work stations away.
 Safe Horizon would alert pediatricians to suspected physical injuries or call on one of our counselors to assess a child’s mental health.
 Children would be interviewed by one trained expert rather than being subjected to multiple interviews.
 The physician would advise the detectives and prosecutors on the child’s medical condition so they, in turn, could work together in their criminal investigation procedures.
 The Center would be place of calm where children could relax despite their ordeals, and where families could begin to heal.